devMEremenko/EasyCalls/README.md

 There is a number of calls to present `UIAlertController` (including `ActionSheet`)<br />
 * it is implemented as an extension for `UIViewController`
-* uses `toMain` under the hood to guarantee a presentation on the main queue
+* uses `DispatchQueue.toMain` under the hood to guarantee a presentation on the main queue
 * parameters of the `show()` method can be combined in different ways

 ```swift